umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Upgrading-Plumber/index.md

 ## Get the latest version of Umbraco Plumber

-To get the latest version of Umbraco Plumber, you can upgrade using:
+To get the latest version of Umbraco Plumber, you can upgrade using either of the two options:

 - [NuGet](#nuget)
 - [Visual Studio](#visual-studio)